zezhong-zhang/gos_demo/README.md

 - Step 2, we need to integrate the DDSCS within the EELS collection aperture to obtain the differential cross-sections for parallel illumination.
 If convergent beam illumination is used in STEM-EELS, we have to correct it with a geometric cross-correlation function.
 The momentum space integration for both parallel and convergent beam illumination is implemented in pyEELSModel.

 - Step 3, the computed differential cross-sections for all edges are fitted together to the experimental spectrum for quantification.
 During the model-based fitting process, the core-loss spectrum can be convoluted with the low-loss spectrum to consider the source energy dispersion and plural plasmon scattering.
-The fitting procedure can be performed using the existing packages such as EELSModel, HyperSpy, or Gatan Digital Micrograph, which now all support the Dirac-based GOS.
-In this tutorial, we will first demostrate with pyEELSModel.
+The fitting procedure can be performed using the existing packages such as EELSModel, HyperSpy, or Gatan Digital Micrograph, which will support the Dirac-based GOS.
+In this tutorial, we will first demonstrate with pyEELSModel.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>